SAP/jenkins-library/documentation/docs/extensibility.md

 This code snippet has three components, let's see what is happening here:

 Firstly, we run the original stage.
-This runs ESLint on JavaScript/TypeScript source files as this is a standard feature of SAP Cloud SDK pipeline.
+This builds the application and runs ESLint on JavaScript/TypeScript source files and static checks using PMD and SpotBugs tools as these are standard features of SAP Cloud SDK pipeline.

 Secondly, we run the checkstyle maven plugin using the `mavenExecute` Jenkins library step as provided by project "Piper".
 This serves as an example for how flexible you can re-use what project "Piper" already provides in your extension.